Ms Alison Baker

 CURRENT RESEARCH

-My interests include children's literature; reading for pleasure; social class; inclusive practice; international and comparative education.
+My interests include children's literature; reading for pleasure; social class; inclusive practice; and international and comparative education.

 Children's sense of genre and development of reading taste.
 Social Capital in children's fantasy fiction.
 The use of social media in extending and supporting trainee teachers' knowledge of children's literature.
 UEL Goodreads discussion group.